 Based on the New York Times Bestseller We Were Soldiers Once… And Young by Lt.
 Gen. Harold G. Moore (Ret.) and Joseph L. Galloway

-Production Companies: Icon Entertainment and Wheelhouse Entertainment
+Production Companies: Icon Entertainment and Wallace (at the time Wheelhouse) Entertainment

 Distributed by Paramount Pictures